 - Can you provide a brief overview of the process?

 - You schedule a brainstorming/storyboarding session with the multimedia producer (optional, but highly encouraged) and then schedule a studio session.
 Note: If your course has not be approved by CAS Outreach, please consult with our instructional designer, Angel Muzik, before scheduling studio time.

 - Prepare your lecture(s) and script(s) and gather any multimedia resources you’d like to use in the video.

 - Attend your recording session and record!

-- Review your video approximately a week after you’ve recorded and provide feedback.
+- Review your video (approximately 7 days after recording) and provide feedback.

-- Your video will be posted in your Canvas Studio repository.
+- Await your final video.
+It will be posted in your Canvas Studio repository.
 You have to click on the Studio icon within Canvas to activate your repository.
 We cannot post any videos until you complete this step.

 - Complete the closed captioning process for your video, or insert any quizzes.